ShahzaibAhmad05/SketchLogic/CONTRIBUTING.md

 - Reference related issues in your PR description (e.g., Fixes #123).

 For development setup and project structure, check out README.md.

+### 5. Become a Collaborator
+- Does this project peak your interest?
+- Can you contribute as much as current collaborators?

+If you answered yes to the above questions, you **should** become a collaborator!

+Check out the README.md for owner contact information.

 ✔️ By contributing, you agree that your contributions will be **licensed under the same license** as the project.